KaarelKurik/CPUWormhole/README.md

 gives us a symplectic integrator even though our Hamiltonian does not appear to split.
 This has previously been applied to the problem of geodesic integration in https://arxiv.org/pdf/2010.02237.
 The Hamiltonian in this setting is $`H(q,p) = \frac{1}{2} g^{ij}(q) p_i p_j`$.

+No symmetries were ~~harmed~~ used in the making of these images.
+Spherical wormholes can be rendered very efficiently by making use of spherical symmetry, but our logic is supposed to be general over wormholes of different shapes, like toruses, tetrahedra, or monkeys, and these do not generically have symmetries we could take advantage of.